Blockchain-Technology-Lab/consensus-decentralization/README.md

 In the directory `src/parsers`, create a file named `<project_name>_parser.py`, if no existing parser can be reused.
 In this file create a new class, which inherits from the `DefaultParser` class of `default_parser.py`.
-Then, override its `parse` method in order to implement the new parser.
+Then, override its `parse` method in order to implement the new parser (or override another method if there are only small changes needed, e.g. `parse_identifiers` if the only thing that is different from the default parser is the way identifiers are decoded).

-In the directory `src/mappings`, create a file named `<project_name>_mapping.py`, if no existing parser can be reused.
-In this file create a new class, which inherits from the `Mapping` class of `mapping.py`.
+In the directory `src/mappings`, create a file named `<project_name>_mapping.py`, if no existing mapping can be reused.
+In this file create a new class, which inherits from the `DefaultMapping` class of `default_mapping.py`.
 Then, override its `process` method.
-This method takes as input a time period in the form `yyyy-mm-dd` (e.g., '2022' for the year 2022, '2022-11' for November 2022, '2022-11-12' for 12 November 2022), returns a dictionary of the form `{'<entity name>': <number of resources>}`, and creates a csv file of mapped data in the directory `output`.
+This method takes as input a time period in the form `yyyy-mm-dd` (e.g., '2022' for the year 2022, '2022-11' for November 2022, '2022-11-12' for 12 November 2022), returns a dictionary of the form `{'<entity name>': <number of resources>}`, and creates a csv file with the mapped data for this timeframe in the `output` directory.

 Finally, you should add support for the new ledger in the parser and mapping module scripts.
 Specifically:

-- in the script `src/parse.py`, import the parser class and assign it to the project's name in the dictionary `ledger_parser`;
+- in the script `src/parse.py`, import the parser class and assign it to the project's name in the `ledger_parser` dictionary – if no new parser class was created for the project, simply assign the suitable parser class (e.g. DefaultParser) to the project's name in the dictionary;
-- in the script `src/map.py`, import the mapping class and assign it to the project's name in the dictionary `ledger_mapping`.
+- in the script `src/map.py`, import the mapping class and assign it to the project's name in the `ledger_mapping` dictionary – if no new mapping class was created for the project, simply assign the suitable mapping class (e.g. DefaultMapping) to the project's name in the dictionary.

-Note: You should add an entry in the dictionaries, regardless of whether you use a new or existing mapping or parser.

 ### Mapping information